cweave72/overviews/c_notes/arrays_and_pointers.md

 unsigned int *pData;
 ```

-- The first declaration, creates an object in memory named `data`, sets aside 4
+- The first declaration causes the compiler to create an object in memory named
-bytes to hold its value and then loads the value 100 into the memory designated.
+  `data` and allocates 4 bytes to hold its value.
+During the initialization
+  phase of the program startup the value 100 is loaded into the memory
+  designated.

-- The second, creates a *pointer* that can reference an `unsigned int` type.
-It
+- The second declaration creates a *pointer* that can reference an `unsigned
-is not useful yet, since it does not point to anything.
+  int` type.
+It is not useful yet, since it does not point to anything yet.

 We now introduce the `&` operator.
 When placed before the name of a
 variable, the `&` means "address of" the following variable.
 To see how this